Bringing your family to the UK as your dependants

 If dependants are applying from outside the UK at a different time from the student, they should also provide:

 - Proof of student's visa status: Copies of the student's Tier 4 visa and passport details pages.

 - Proof of student's enrolment: A Student Status letter from the Registry confirming that the student is currently enrolled at the University.

 Dependants of students living outside London must be able to show evidence that they have access to living costs of £460 per person per month for up to 9 months (£4,140) depending on the length of the student’s course.
 Evidence is normally provided in the form of bank statements.
 The funds must have been held for 28 consecutive days prior to the application being submitted.
 The statements must not be dated more than 1 calendar month before the application is submitted.

 If you are financially sponsored by an official sponsor (such as a government) and they are also providing funds for your dependants then you will need a letter from them confirming this.
 The name of each dependent must be included.

-It is advised that you read the PBS - Dependent Policy Guidance carefully to ensure that the maintenance requirement is met.
+It is advised that you read the PBS - Dependant Policy Guidance carefully to ensure that the maintenance requirement is met.

 The Home Office is very specific about the format of documents.
 Please ensure that you read the section on maintenance to ensure that your documents are acceptable.